-ECL - expected credit losses; EAD - exposure at default; LGD - loss given default; PD - probability of default.
+ECL - expected credit losses;

+- EAD exposure at default;

+- LGD loss given default;

+- PD probability of default.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED) (In thousands of soms)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED)

 Approach to determining significant increase in credit risk.
 If there are facts of a significant increase in credit risk since the initial recognition, the Group monitors all financial assets, loan commitments and financial guarantee contracts that are subject to impairment requirements.
 In the event of a significant increase in credit risk, the Group will measure the loss allowance based on loan lifetime rather than 12-month ECL.
 In relation to financial assets with a significant increase in credit risk, the term "Stage 2 assets" is used.